adamfinklecloudberry/blog/README.md

 7. Click Browse
 8. Select a text (.txt) file
 9. Click Upload
+10. Click Back to Home
+11. Click your username
-10. Type /view/ and then the name of the file into the URL bar after the page URL
+12. Click the name of your file
-11. Hit enter, and you will be redirected to a page where you can see the text
+13. See your blog post